-We have seen sporadic covid vaccine mandates by employers, schools, and governments, but many are holding off.
+We have seen sporadic COVID vaccine mandates by employers, schools, and governments, but many are holding off.
 The legal footing for mandates is built on sand but still more solid when vaccines are approved rather than authorized.
-Vaccine approval will trigger mandates across the country in the U.S. military, entire cities, the federal government, college campuses.
+Vaccine approval will trigger mandates across the country in the U.S. military, entire cities, the federal government, college campuses, and more.
 Education and employment are already being jeopardized by the jab as condition of access.
 Pfizer’s impending FDA approval has public and private bodies rushing to use mandates to fortify the castle.

 Things are changing rapidly.
 It’s time to draw our line in the sand.